Passeriformes / Corvidae / Urocissa

 Introduction

-A passerine bird in the family Corvidae.
-Forms a superspecies with the Taiwan blue magpie and the red-billed blue magpie.
-Range covers the northern Indian subcontinent, including the lower Himalayan foothills, with a disjunct population in Vietnam.
-Primarily arboreal and highly vocal with a variety of vocalizations.
+A passerine bird in the family Corvidae, forming a superspecies with the Taiwan blue magpie and the red-billed blue magpie.
+Its range covers the northern parts of the Indian subcontinent, including the lower Himalayan foothills, with a disjunct population in Vietnam.

 Description

-Length 66 cm (26 in), including tail of about 46 cm (18 in).
-Sexes alike.
-Head, neck, and breast are black with a white patch on the nape.
-Remainder of lower plumage white, faintly tinged with lilac.
-Whole upper plumage purplish-blue, brighter on wings and tail.
-Flight feathers tipped with white, along with white outermost wing feathers.
-Tail is long and graduated, with blue feathers tipped with white; the very long central pair have a band of black in front of the white.
+Length 66 cm (26 in), including a tail of about 46 cm (18 in).
+Sexes are alike.
+The head, neck, and breast are black, with a white patch on the nape.
+The remainder of the lower plumage is white, faintly tinged with lilac.
+The whole upper plumage is purplish-blue, brighter on the wings and tail.
+Flight feathers are tipped with white, along with white outermost wing feathers.
+The tail is long and graduated, with blue feathers tipped with white, except for the very long central pair which have a band of black in front of the white.

 Identification